kennyphan02/Coding-Notes/CSCE311 Operating Systems/Final Exam Review.md

 technique that divides memory into different segments each with its own virtual address. represents different parts of a program such as data, stack, and heap.
 - Segmentation fault can occur when a program tries to access a memory location that is outside the bounds of its allocated segments.
 ### CPU vs Memory Virtualization
-- Memory virtualization easier than CPU
+- Memory virtualization harder than CPU

 ### Paging